Hamcker/PersonalExit/README.md

 # PersonalExit
-Personal Exit for Shoniz
+`Personal Exit for Shoniz`

-this is my first Node.js app
+Alright this is my first Node.js app.